chaos66ren/celluloid_0.11_tutorial/README.0.quickstart.txt

  README.3.select_and_search.txt

+Local solutions are found in a graphical output.
+The first panel represents the values of the objective function as a function of the parameter n (the percentage of normal cells in the sequenced sample).
+This is to help the user judge if the parameter space was well covered.
+Then the output shows a series of contour plots with white dots representing each segment (mirrored around 0.5).
+The red dots and lines represent the copy-number state and allelic ratios that are predicted given the estimates of tumour ploidy and cellularity.
+The value of the objective function at the local solution is displayed on the top left corner.

+Details about the figures can be found in

+ README.4.display_solutions.txt

 In pipeline.r, coverParamSpace makes use of a dimension reduction trick (by setting a value to the argument Sn), because cellularity and ploidy are interconnected.
-A first step of this trick consists of estimating a "LOH curve", which may fail in practive in some datasets, in which case manual interventions may be required.
+A first step of this trick consists of estimating "LOH curves", which may fail in practive in some datasets, in which case manual interventions may be required.
+The LOH curves represent the lower and upper values of the AR expected in regions of LOH, given the copy number state of the tumour in those regions.
+This LOH curves are the two symmetrical black curved lines on the output graphs.
 See the "OTHER OPTIONS: Sn" section in

  README.5.other_options.txt

-(CURVED BLACK LINE)
+The user must decide on a solution based on experience, and copy-number segments can then be plotted:

+library(celluloid11)
+files<-system("ls RdaPipeline/*rda",intern=T); for(f in files){load(f)}
+prepCN(12,1,NULL)
+ePP<-ePeakPos( S=0.624, t=c(0.073, 0.923), cn=cn  )
+tcs<- scaleReadCounts( tc , ePP )
+segments<-scaleSegments(t.ar.seg ,  ePP )
+segments<-annotateSegments(segments, ePP)
+plotSegment( tcs,segments, ar , file="segments_page%1d",device="png",
+             width=960,height=1320, cex.axis=2, cex.main=2, cex.lab=2,
+             type="cairo" , tlwd=8 )
+# XY chromosomes can't be annotated due to lack of ar
+segmentsXY<-scaleSegments(t.seg ,  ePP )
+plotSegment( tcs,segmentsXY, ar=NULL , file="segments_pageXY",device="png",
+             width=960,height=1320, cex.axis=2, cex.main=2, cex.lab=2,
+             type="cairo" , chr=c("chrX","chrY") , tlwd=8)